CCG-CAS/CCG-CAS.github.io/protocols/SPRI bead clean.md

 12. Incubate at least 2 minutes at room temperature (off magnet) to allow DNA to elute from beads.
 13. Return samples to magnet and incubate at room temperature until solution is clear (~5 min).
 14. Transfer samples to new tubes and discard used tubes with beads.
 Samples can be stored at -20 °C.

+{: .warning }
+Properly dispose of ethanol in the designated ethanol waste containers.
+Ethanol is a flammable chemical and cannot be disposed of in the trash or down the sink.